 The Business Owner’s WordPress Theme List

-If you’re a junior designer or someone starting out with WordPress, here’s my theme recommendations
+If you’re someone starting out with WordPress, here’s my top theme provider recommendations

-- www.studiopress.com These are the ones I love, tending to be faster, more stable.
-Some use them as a base for more complex website projects.
-Enterprise, Executive and News are their 3 most popular starter themes for a professional blog, business or eCommerce site.
+- Studiopress Simple business designs, although developers like us often using them as a base for more complex projects.
+Enterprise, Executive, News and their new Corporate Pro are their best starter themes for a professional blog, business or eCommerce site.

 As is often the case in life, keeping it simple and focused pays dividends.
 You want to start with a theme and logo that is simple, with minimal special effects, somewhat tailored to the market you are in.